 SUPPORT A FOSTER OR BIRTH FAMILY

-Here are 10 wonderful ideas from the blog of foster dad, Jason Johnson! jasonjohnsonblog.com - Follow along with him if you don't already!
+Here are 10 wonderful ideas from the blog of foster FATHER, Jason Johnson! jasonjohnsonblog.com

 1) ORGANIZE A MEAL CALENDAR

 It's fairly standard practice for small groups, support groups, women's ministries, etc. to organize a meal calendar for a family when a new baby is born.
 Do the same for a foster family when a new child is brought to their home.
 Or even better, bless a birth family as they transition back together post placement. takethemameal.com is a great site!

 Do whatever you can to relieve any amount of burden you can from the family - like organize a team of people in the church who rotate mowing foster families lawns while they have children in their homes.

 3) CERTIFY BABYSITTERS or Personal care assistants (pca's)

 It is illegal to leave a foster child with a babysitter that is not (in most cases) CPR certified and background checked.
 This means most families struggle to find babysitters.
 Host CPR certification classes at the church.
 Have sitters ready for families!
 You can get your background check done through the county and apply to become a pca through a company like ACCRA Care to help foster/adoptive kids in their home environment.